ODOV: Benchmark the Open-Domain Open-Vocabulary Object Detection: Introduction

 \section{Introduction}

 Object detection is a fundamental task in computer vision, which aims at locating and identifying objects within images.
 Recent years have witnessed the rapid development of object detection, which, however, is still with unsolved problems for real-world applications.
 On one hand, due to the labor-intensive and costly manual annotation process for bounding boxes, the annotated object categories in the object detection dataset (for training) are limited, which are certainly smaller than the category vocabulary in the real world (\textbf{category shift}).
 On the other hand, most existing works have primarily focused on handling clear natural images.
-However, in many real-world scenarios, such as applications for autonomous driving, video surveillance, and Internet search, the captured images are not always of high quality and clarity.
+However, in many dynamically evolving real-world scenarios, such as autonomous driving, video surveillance, and internet search, the acquired images are often neither high-quality nor high-resolution.
 Instead, they may be plagued by various types of degradation or style differences (\textbf{domain shift}).
 For instance, the images captured in rainy or foggy weather (from the scene), with low resolution or various noises (during the imaging), or with different artistic styles (Internet data), \etc.

-We find that current research on object detection (OD) in open scenes has noticed the above two problems.
+We find that current research on object detection (OD) in open scenes has noticed the above two problems, however, they are often studied in isolation.
 Such as the one-shot OD~\cite{hsieh2019one,chen2021adaptive,zhao2022semantic,yang2022balanced}, open-world OD~\cite{wang2023detecting,ma2022rethinking,mullappilly2024semi}, and the most recent open-vocabulary OD~\cite{gu2021open,wu2023clipself} are designed for the open-category detection problem.
 Besides, for the open-domain setting, domain adaption, domain generalization have been used for OD task~\cite{fan2023towards,lin2021domain,zhang2022gated,wu2022single,vidit2023clip,rao2023srcd,wu2024g}, and some image restoration methods are also applied to the downstream OD task~\cite{wang2022togethernet,wang2024joint,wang2024degradation}.
-However, these two problems are studied separately.
 Actually, the \textit{compound category and domain shifts are more common} in real-world scenes.
-For example, from indoor (training) to outdoor (testing) scenes, object categories often change significantly, while the images' visual domain is altered, such as under different lighting, weather conditions, \etc.
+For example, from indoor (training) to outdoor (testing) scenes, object categories often change significantly, while the visual domain of images also shifts, such as under different lighting, weather conditions, \etc.